afrind/warp-draft/draft-ietf-moq-transport.md

 richly connected networks of relays.

 A subscriber MAY send a SUBSCRIBE or FETCH for a track to any publisher.
-If it has accepted an ANNOUNCE with a namespace that exactly matches the namespace for that track, it SHOULD only request it from the senders of those ANNOUNCE messages.
+If it has accepted an ANNOUNCE for that track, or with a namespace that exactly matches the namespace for that track, it SHOULD only request it from the senders of those ANNOUNCE messages.

 # Priorities {#priorities}